joinednode/joinednode-blog/about.md

 It is an ideal companion for **mobile or single page applications that need just a little bit of a backend**.

-Finally, Joined Node tasks are a flexible and lightweight mechanism that supports a variety of **integration scenarios**.
+Finally, Joined Node recipes are a flexible and lightweight mechanism that supports a variety of **integration scenarios**.

 The Joined Node service was created and is supported by [Flybase](http://flybase.io).
 In fact, we are using Joined Node internally as a key element of our real-time app backend platform.